mrmagooey/editable-table/README.md

 editable-table
 =================

-This tiny (3KB, < 120 lines) jQuery plugin turns any table into an editable spreadsheet.
+This tiny (3KB, < 120 lines) plugin turns any table into an editable spreadsheet.
 Here are the key features:

 * No magic - works on a normal HTML table (so you can plug it in into any web table)